Skip to main content

 • A W-8BEN-E Substitute form for Non-FATCA payments, (one page) is also available for which the majority of the University’s payments are processed.

-A letter to help International vendors fill out the W-8BEN-E follows – NCSU W-8BEN-E Request
+A letter to help International vendors fill out the W-8BEN-E follows – NC State W-8BEN-E Request

 W-8ECI: The income is effectively connected with a trade or business in the U.S.A. and the owner has an EIN, ITIN, or SSN.
-A valid W-8ECI must be provided before payment is issued by NCSU.
+A valid W-8ECI must be provided before payment is issued by NC State.

 W-8IMY: Used by foreign intermediaries, a withholding foreign partnership, a withholding foreign trust, or a flow-through entity.
 The vendor has a qualified intermediary agreement with the IRS to accept primary responsibility for withholding.